-Of the 408 miles of federal-aid roads that were rated in 2023, approximately 62 miles are rated as being in Poor condition, 209 miles rated Fair, and 137 miles Good.
-This distribution means that currently 85% are in Fair or Good condition.
+Of the 408 miles of federal-aid roads that were rated in 2024, approximately 67 miles are rated as being in Poor condition, 188 miles rated Fair, and 153 miles Good.
+This distribution means that currently 84% are in Fair or Good condition.
 The chart below illustrates the actual mileage/ percentage distribution.
-When looking at the historical trends in previous charts, it appears 2023 was the start of a new cycle characterized by a decline in Good rated roads followed by steady increase.
+When looking at the historical trends in previous charts, it appears that 2023 was the start of another cycle of an initial decline in Good rated roads followed by several years of increase .
 If the historical cycling continues in its current fashion, the overall trend toward a general improvement in road conditions should continue, though the rate of improvement will slow, as the room for improvement shrinks with each cycle.
 Through continued proper asset management strategies, the amount of poor road miles and the maintenance costs associated with structural improvements can be further diminished.